neilmehta31/neilmehta31/README.md

 ### Hi there 👋

 My name is Neil and I'm a computer science student at BITS Pilani, India.
-A Software Developer, passionate about Machine Learning, Data Science & Distributed Systems, with experience building Web applications and microservices with Node.js, Python, Java along with Machine Learning applications using Tensorflow, Pytorch, Keras, Scikit-learn and some other cool libraries and frameworks.
+A Software Developer, passionate about Machine Learning & Data Science, with experience building Web applications and microservices with Node.js, Python, Java along with Machine Learning applications using Tensorflow, Pytorch, Keras, Scikit-learn and some other cool libraries and frameworks.
 I'm also interested in Blockchain and Computer Vision.
 Here's some info about me: